Balogun scores own goal in Rangers draw as Slimani and Toko Ekambi fire Lyon to victory

 Leon Balogun scored an own goal as Rangers played out a 1-1 draw with Brondby in Thursday’s Uefa Europa League match.

-Balogun’s own goal stretched an unwanted record for Steven Gerrard’s side, making them the only team to have scored the most own goals (5) in the Europa League since the start of the 2019-20 season.
+Balogun’s own goal stretched an unwanted record for Steven Gerrard’s side, making them the team to have scored the most own goals (five) in the Europa League since the start of the 2019-20 season.

 Editors' Picks